 This was the big-achieving background from which Luis Aragonés's class of 2008, and Vicente del Bosque's 2010 and 2012 vintages, emerged.
 Players such as David Villa, Iker Casillas, Xavi Hernández, Andrés Iniesta and Fernando Torres not only helped La Roja to their unprecedented trophy treble; they also wrote a cluster of new performance records for the Spanish national team.

-Up until recently, the Spanish game's richest legacy, however, may have been in the European Champion Clubs' Cup and UEFA Champions League.
-At the time of writing, Real Madrid's nine triumphs in the competition remain unparalleled.
+The Spanish game's richest legacy, however, may have been in the European Champion Clubs' Cup and UEFA Champions League.
+At the time of writing, Real Madrid's ten triumphs in the competition remain unparalleled.
 Madrid dominated the tournament's first five editions.
 Barcelona have landed the coveted trophy four times themselves, three in recent years.
 Madrid, like Sevilla FC and Valencia CF, have also brought the UEFA Cup to Spain.
-Barcelona, Club Atlético de Madrid, Valencia and Real Zaragoza carried off the European Cup Winners' Cup and Atlético won two of the first three editions of the UEFA Europa League.
+Barcelona, Club Atlético de Madrid, Valencia and Real Zaragoza carried off the European Cup Winners' Cup and Atlético won two of the first three editions of the UEFA Europa League, with Sevilla following suit in 2014.

 Such exploits have continued to raise the profile of the Liga clubs and a domestic championship that rates among Europe's finest.
 From grassroots to the top of the tree, Spanish football has never had it so good.